Will Rogers State Historic Park

 Directions to trailhead: From Sunset Boulevard in Paciﬁc Palisades, 4.5 miles inland from Sunset’s junction with Paciﬁc Coast Highway, turn inland on the access road leading to Will Rogers State Historic Park.
 Park your car near the polo ﬁeld or near Rogers’ house.

 The hike: Join the path near the tennis courts west of park headquarters and begin ascending north into the mountains.
+Dogs are allowed on a leash not in excess of 6 feet.
 (You’ll see a couple of different trails; join the main, wide bridle path.)

 Rogers Trail ascends a ridge overlooking nearby Rivas Canyon and leads to a junction, where you take the turnoff for Inspiration Point.
 Not really a point at all, it’s actually more of a ﬂat-topped knoll; nevertheless, clear-day views are inspiring: the Santa Monica Bay, the metropolis, the San Gabriel Mountains, and even Catalina Island.